avritchie/tonga/README.md

 #### Importing

 Images can be imported either from the menu (Tonga -> Import) or by simply dragging and dropping the files onto the user interface.
-The importing works differently depending on where the image was dropped.
+There are various options.
-* Dropping images on the image list ("Images") imports every file as a new image with one layer each.
+* **As new images** imports every file as a new image with one layer each.
-* Dropping images on the main image panel import one new image with each file considered a layer of that image.
+* **As an image with layers** imports one new image with each file considered a layer of that image.
-* Dropping images on the layer list ("Layers") import new layers to existing images.
-If the number of files dropped is divisible with the current number of images, the files are imported to all the images equally.
-If not, all the files are imported to the currently selected image as new layers.
+* **Add layers to all images** imports new layers to existing images.
+The number of files imported must be divisible with the current number of images.
+The new files will be imported to all the images equally.
 An example: you have 3 images with one layer each and import 6 new images.
 Each image will get 2 new layers.
+* **Add layers to this/these image(s)** imports all the files to the currently selected image(s) as new layers, otherwise like described above.
+The layer number must be divisible with the current number of selected images.
+An example: you have 4 images, have selected 2, and and will import 6 new images.
+Each selected image will get 3 new layers.
+* **Stack image(s)** imports stack files which can contain multiple images and channels in one file.
+This includes many common microscopy file formats, such as LIF files.
+* **A multichannel image set** imports new images with multiple layers.
+This is useful if you have a lot of images with several channels, and all the channels are stored in a separate file.
+You will be asked the number of channels in the dataset, and whether the file order is based on the channel (ch1_img1,ch1_img2,ch2_img1...) or on the image (img1_ch1,img2_ch1,img1_ch2...).

+When dragging and dropping files, a different importing mode is used depending on where the image was dropped.
+* Dropping images on the image list ("Images") uses the **As new images** mode.
+* Dropping images on the main image panel uses the **As an image with layers** mode.
+* Dropping images on the layer list ("Layers") when there are other images already imported, imports new layers.
+If the number of files dropped is divisible with the current number of images, the **Add layers to all images** mode is used.
+If not, the **Add layers to this/these image(s)** mode is used.
+* Dropping images on the layer list ("Layers") when there are no images imported, uses the **A multichannel image set** mode.

 #### Viewing